 Although he did look pretty dapper just tucked into the corner of the room next to the plant stand.

 But I didn’t like the blue.
 It felt clash-ie. I initially wanted him in a shade of gray or maybe white, but just wasn’t feeling the blue in what has become the Miami Beach of dining rooms.

-I had also picked up a glass jug at the flea market this summer.
+I also picked up a glass jug at the flea market this summer.
 It was essentially free.
 The guy threw it in with my art purchase from his booth.
-I LOVE, loved the peeling peach label on the jug and was thinking the orange color from the label might be a nice option for Mr. Elephante.
+I LOVE, loved the peeling peach label on the jug, and was thinking the orange color from the label might be a nice option for Mr. Elephante.

 I even had the orange paint on hand.
 It was a freebie sample from a few years ago.
 Our local Aubuchon Hardware had free Benjamin Moore paint samples.
 How could I resist?
 Even if the paint is bright orange.
 The paint color is called Carrot Stick and is a super bright and saturated orange.
-It’s actually looking a bit on the muted side in this pic.
+It’s looking a bit on the muted side in this pic.

 So I gave Mr. Elephante a coat of primer:

 Followed by a few coats of lightened Carrot Stick.
 I mixed the paint myself and went with a 1 part Carrot Stick to 4 parts white paint combo in our paint sprayer.

 I like him orange, I really do.
 But something to me is feeling off in the dining room.
 I’m starting to rethink the neon chairs, pink mirror, and Miami Beach vibe.
 It’s not really what I meant to have going on in here.
 I like it and all, it’s just not me, although Colby likes the summery vibe.
 That’s when I got to thinking…maybe I need a pattern?
 Maybe the curtains need to be switched out?